 Booking a physiotherapy assessment is easy!
 You need to call an Innovation Physical Therapy clinic and choose a day and time that works best for you.
 Unless your extended health benefits plan specifies, no doctor’s prescription or referral is needed.

-Please wear something that you are comfortable in.
-Your Physical Therapist will need to see the area of the body that is being assessed/treated, so please ensure that that area can be exposed.
-We always have shorts, T-shirts, and gowns available, so don’t worry if you don’t have appropriate clothing with you.
+Please wear something that you are comfortable with.
+Your Physical Therapist will need to see the area of the body being assessed/treated, so please ensure that that area can be exposed.
+We always have shorts, T-shirts, and gowns available, so don’t worry if you don’t have appropriate clothing.

-The initial assessment may take a bit longer than regular visits.
-For your assessment, you’ll find yourself at the clinic for approximately an hour, while treatment visits last around 30 to 45 minutes.
+The initial assessment may take longer than regular visits.
+You’ll find yourself at the clinic for approximately an hour for your assessment, while treatment visits last around 30 to 45 minutes.

 Through physical therapy, some of our goals are to decrease pain, improve function, improve mobility and strength, decrease inflammation and swelling, and give you the proper tools to manage your injury at home.

 When your injury is quite irritable, your physical therapist can provide different remedies to help settle down your symptoms and instruct you on the necessary tools to help you manage at home.

 However, if the benefit of coming in does not outweigh the suffering you would experience travelling to the clinic, it may be best to reschedule your appointment.

 Yes.
 Innovation Physical Therapy Physical Therapists have received training in numerous orthopedic dysfunctions, including athletic injuries.
 In addition, we are proud to have Physical Therapists affiliated with and treating various professional and elite-level athletic organizations.
 Please visit our sports injury page for more information about treating sports injuries.